 Still, no matter what type of medication you offer your child, it’s always important to make sure your child’s doctor knows exactly what they’re taking.
 In many cases, herbal remedies for ADHD can have identical negative side effects that can result in a worsening of your child’s condition.

-If you’re looking for a more natural solution for ADHD, here are your options:
+For more natural solutions, here are your options:

-- Diet – When a child receives a balanced diet, they’re more likely to improve their mental health without the need for medication. ⁷ Since different diets will have different effects on people, you can check out our Diet Plans for People with ADHD guide for more information.
+- Diet – When a child receives a balanced diet, they’re more likely to improve their mental health without medication. ⁷ Since different diets will have different effects on people, you can check out our Diet Plans for People with ADHD guide for more information.

 - Exercise – Research reveals that exercise helps to improve mood and attention, potentially helping children with ADHD. ⁸

-- Sleep – If your child has poor-quality sleep, they’re likely only hurting their condition.
+- Sleep – If your child has poor-quality sleep, they’re hurting their condition.
 Studies show that the right sleep habits can improve ADHD symptoms. ⁹

-- Essential Fatty Acids – Some children may show improvement in ADHD symptoms when given essential fatty acids, such as omega-3. ¹⁰
+- Essential Fatty Acids – Some children may improve ADHD symptoms when given essential fatty acids, such as omega-3. ¹⁰

 Final Word